jhunkeler/astroconda/source/compat.rst

 12/23/2016
 ==========

 AstroPy v1.3 fully deprecated calls to ``astropy.io.fits.new_table``.
-The following packages are known to be incompatiable with this release:
+The following packages are known to be incompatible with this release:

   * ``calcos =< 3.1.8`` - Bugfix pending
   * ``costools <= 1.2.1`` - Bugfix pending